cakebatterandsprinkles/portfolio-gatsby/src/posts/18-big_o.md

 In a loop, the complexity is the length of the loop times the complexity of whatever happens inside of that loop!

-(•ᴗ•) Summing up Big O
-Big O notation can give us an understanding of the time and space complexity of an algorithm.
-Big O doesn't care about precision, it cares about general trends.
-The time and space complexity measured by Big O depends only on the algorithm, not the hardware used to run the algorithm.
-So the actual runtime of an algorithm will change between computers with different hardware, but the general trend will be the same. n: simple operations a computer has to do for that algorithm The big O of an algorithm is a function of "n" => O(f(n))

-f(n) can be linear (f(n) = n)
-f(n) can be quadratic (f(n) = n^2)
-f(n) can be constant (f(n) = 1)
-f(n) can be many things!
-addUpToV2(n) described at the previous part has always 3 operations => it has a big O of 1, it means as the n grows, it is not reflected in the runtime. => O(1)

-addUpToV1(n) described at the previous part has 5n+2 operations => it has a big O of n, it means as the n grows, runtime will also grow as a multiple of n => O(n)

 Note: If a function has more than one for loops(not nested), the for loops will each have O(n).
 At the end, the function itself will have a O(n).
 But for example, if a function has a single nested for loop, it will have a O notation of O(n^2).

-Note: You always get the O notation of the worst case scenario!

-Note: The smaller, the better!

-Space And Time Complexity
-We can use the Big O notation to describe the time or spca complexity of an algorithm.

-Time Complexity

-Answers this question: How does the runtime of an algorithm changes as the size of its input increases?

-Comparing Running Time Complexity in terms of Big O (O(f(n))): From best to worse: O(1) (best! )-> O(logn) (good! ) -> O(n) (fair! ) -> O(nlogn) (bad! ) -> O(n^c) -> O(c^n) -> O(n!) (worst! )

 Space Complexity (Space = memory)